jadecobra/python_tdd_exercises/source/AssertionError.rst

 Why are asserts important?
 --------------------------

-When building a program we have certain expectations based on given inputs.
-To test these expectations we can add ``assert`` statements to the program or place them in tests.
-They also help catch bugs that break previous tested behavior when introduced, and answer the following questions
+When building a program we can add ``assert`` statements to the program to ensure that certain things are true before it proceeds past the statements, we can also test how the program behaves when it is given inputs.
+These assertions help catch bugs that break previous tested behavior when introduced, as well as answer the following questions

 * What is similar?
 * What is different?

-A difference between our expectations and reality (the result of our programs), gives us a clue about what changes are needed to make them match.
+A difference between our expectations and reality (the result of our programs) gives us a clue about what changes are needed to make them match

 ----